1943 Tulsa Golden Hurricane football team

 The 1943 Tulsa Golden Hurricane team represented the University of Tulsa during the 1943 college football season.
-In their third year under head coach Henry Frnka, the Golden Hurricane compiled a 6–0–1 record in the regular season, including lopsided victories over SMU (20-7), Texas Tech (34-7), Oklahoma (20-6), Utah (55-0), Oklahoma State (55-6), and Arkansas (61-0).
-They lost to Georgia Tech, 20-18, in the 1944 Sugar Bowl.
+In their third year under head coach Henry Frnka, the Golden Hurricane compiled a 6–0–1 record in the regular season, including lopsided victories over SMU (20–7), Texas Tech (34–7), Oklahoma (20–6), Utah (55–0), Oklahoma A&M (55–6), and Arkansas (61–0).
+They lost to Georgia Tech, 20–18, in the 1944 Sugar Bowl.

+In the final Litkenhous Ratings, Tulsa ranked 29th among the nation's college and service teams with a rating of 91.7.

 Schedule

 Rankings

 The AP released their first poll on October 4.
 The Golden Hurricane made their first appearance as a ranked team on October 25.

+After the season

+1944 NFL draft

+The following Golden Hurricane players were selected in the 1944 NFL draft following the season.